Gaëtan Poussin: Club career

 Poussin signed his first professional contract with Bordeaux in the fall of 2018.
 He made his professional debut with Bordeaux in a 1–0 Coupe de la Ligue win over Dijon on 19 December 2018.

+On 27 July 2023, Spanish Segunda División side Real Zaragoza announced the signing of Poussin on a three-year contract.
+On 12 April 2025, he scored a last-minute equalizer in a 2–2 draw with Eibar.

+On 16 August 2025, Poussin returned to his home country after joining Ligue 2 side Red Star.

 International career

 Poussin is a youth international for France, and represented the France U17s at the 2016 UEFA European Under-17 Championship.